 I read aloud from my published books, talk about where some of my story ideas have come from, and use masks to engage children in acting out one of my stories.
-I also play a game in which children identify characters from my various books.

 I talk about where some of my story ideas have come from, read aloud from two of my books, tell a bit about my series chapter books, and share examples of the revision process.

 I talk about how I became a writer and explain a bit about my writing process and the ideas that gave rise to my books.
 I also talk about what it’s like to co-write series with Goddess Girls, Heroes in Training, and Grimmtastic Girls co-author, Joan Holub.

 Choices: 1) How to Plot a Story or 2) How to "Show," not "Tell."
 (Two to three classes of students of similar age work best for workshops.)